dimdim1177/mlcomment/README.md

 ### Usage

-First time, you must install Linux and PHP7 :) Then, clone repo and use mlcomment.php as binary, or you can call it but php mlcomment.php.
+First time, you must install Linux and PHP7 :) Then, clone repo and use `mlcomment.php` as binary, or you can call it by `php mlcomment.php`.

+`mlcomment.php [options] dox|most  FILENAME|-`

+For example:

+`mlcomment.php -l RU dox ./source.cpp > patched.ru.cpp`

 ### How it works